It is common knowledge that commerce now shows a general tendency towards moving online.

 Tommy Hilfiger’s chatbot – fashion shopping in one place

-You can browse the collections, proceed directly to the catalog of available items, or have the bot assist you in selecting an outfit.
+You can browse the collections, proceed directly to the catalog of available items, or have the chatbot assist you in selecting an outfit.
 With a half-dozen questions, the bot filters the collections to suggest the items fitting your style – if you said you prefer casual clothing in neutral colors, this is what you are going to get.

-If you like what you see, there is the “Add to cart” option which, after walking you through a couple more questions about your size and the country you are in, finally redirects you to Tommy Hilfiger’s website where you can see your shopping cart ready for checkout.
+If you like what you see, there is the “Add to cart” option which, after walking you through a couple more questions about your size and the country you are in, chatbot finally redirects you to Tommy Hilfiger’s website where you can see your shopping cart ready for checkout.

 At any point in the conversation, you are getting some navigation options – continue browsing, try a different style, see the video of a collection show.